crpdev/oracle-eth/README.md

 npm install -g truffle ethereumjs-testrpc npm install truffle-contract web3 bluebird fetch --save

-For more details, refer the package.json file of the project
+For more details, refer the package.json file of the project.

+If you're cloning this project for reference, issue npm install from the project root to install the dependencies.

 Spring Boot: